 On some accounts, debris has been washed ashore including radars and compasses with no apparent glitch in them.
 No one knows the truth behind these disappearances, but a few claim to have unearthed the Bermuda Triangle Truth.

-1. The ghastly tale of Marie Celeste
+1. The Ghastly Tale Of Marie Celeste

 On the fateful day of December 5, 1872, Marie Celeste set sail from New York Harbor to carry cargo to a specified destination.
 But unfortunately, the ship never made it to the point.
 After several search and rescue efforts, the ship was found adrift in Bermuda Triangle, but sans its crew of 11 people.
 Personal belongings, food containers, precious cargo, and lifeboats were still there on the ship.
 What’s more speculative is that there was rotten food on the plates in the dining area.
 What happened to these people to make them abandon their safe haven, in the middle of the violent sea, that too right in the middle of a meal?

-2. Ghostly presence and disappearance of Ellen Austin
+2. Ghostly Presence And Disappearance Of Ellen Austin

-Out of all the accounts of Bermuda Triangle stories, this one is really spooky and unnerving.
+Out of all the accounts of Bermuda Triangle myths, this one is really spooky and unnerving.
 This is the story of a ship – Ellen Austin, falling trap to a ship that was considered to be a bad omen.
 In 1881, while Ellen Austin was on its way, the crew came across an abandoned ship that had all the amenities intact but not a single crew member onboard.
 In an effort to salvage the ship, some of Ellen Austin’s crew hopped on to the nameless ship to maneuver it to New York.

 During the course, Ellen Austin’s crew lost track of the abandoned ship.
 When they came across it again, the ghostly ship was again crewless.
 That is when Ellen Austin transmitted for a rescue ship.
 It was communicated that Ellen Austin was again dispatching a few of its crew members to the nameless ship.
 Upon reaching the communicated point, rescue ships never found any of the two.
 Both Ellen Austin and the ghostly ship had disappeared.